Fluid limit for the Poisson encounter-mating model: Introduction

-\subsection{Overview of results.}
+\subsection{Overview of results}

-In this article, we analyze the Poisson EM model as the population size diverges.~In Section \ref{sec2} we start our investigation by establishing various limit theorems for $Q\n$.~We first prove that the pair-type process rescaled by $n$ converges $\PP$-a.s.\ in the sup norm up to any finite time, where the limiting (deterministic) process $Q(t)$ solves a system of coupled ODEs.
+In this article, we analyze the dynamics of the Poisson EM model as the population size $n$ diverges.
+In Section \ref{sec2}, we start our investigation by observing that the pair-type process $Q\n$ is approximately a density dependent population process.
+Then, we show that $Q\n$ rescaled by $n$ converges $\PP$-a.s.\ in the sup norm up to any finite time, where the limiting (deterministic) process $Q(t)$ solves a system of coupled ODEs.
 More precisely, in Theorem \ref{thmLLN} we prove that, $\PP$-a.s.